joepv/joepv.github.io/_pages/hc3-tqae.md

 ## Why install an IDE if the HC3 has an online editor?

 The code editor embedded in the HC3 web interface is great.
 It has code completion and is very fast.
-But if work on bigger Quick Apps you want to debug your code more easily by using brakepoints for example. [@jgab](https://forum.fibaro.com/topic/55045-tiny-quickapp-emulator-tqae/) ([Jan Gabrielsson](https://github.com/jangabrielsson)) at the [Fibaro Forum](https://forum.fibaro.com/) created a QuickApp emulator that lets you easily develop Quick Apps from ZeroBrane Studio.
+But if you work on bigger Quick Apps you want to debug your code more easily by using brakepoints for example. [@jgab](https://forum.fibaro.com/topic/55045-tiny-quickapp-emulator-tqae/) ([Jan Gabrielsson](https://github.com/jangabrielsson)) at the [Fibaro Forum](https://forum.fibaro.com/) created a QuickApp emulator that lets you easily develop Quick Apps from ZeroBrane Studio.

 ## What is so special about Tiny QuickApp Emulator?